wblack313/tarot_digital_codex/general_notes/astrology/planets/README.md

 | 9   | Mars                          | ♂      | Conflict, aggression, ambition, force, courage, assertion         | Severing           |

 ---
+## Notes:

+- The seven classical planets (Sun through Saturn) formed the foundation of ancient astrology and traditional esoteric systems.
+- Uranus, Neptune, and Pluto are modern discoveries and were later integrated into occult and psychological interpretations.
+- Traditional Chaldean systems originally excluded Uranus, Neptune, and Pluto because they were unknown in the ancient world.
+- Modern occult traditions later assigned:
+  - Uranus → 4
+  - Neptune → 7
+  - Pluto → sometimes associated with 0 or higher octaves of Mars
+- In Tarot practice, planetary symbolism should reinforce interpretation rather than override the imagery, card position, or spread context.
+- Planetary correspondences are symbolic frameworks, not fixed laws.

+---
 ## Planetary Rulerships

 | Planet | Ruling Zodiac Signs |